 Digital inputs and outputs can be recorded on a PC using CoolTerm, a freeware serial port terminal application that establishes a connection between a computer and external devices to exchange and analyze data [CoolTerm website]

-The elements of the control unit must be installed in a suitable housing after they have been designed, realized and tested.
-I used a box from a discarded blood glucose meter.
-The whole process was similar to solving a puzzle...
-The end result is quite confusing and I am sure it could be tweaked.
-Labeling the wires proved incredibly helpful!
+The components of the control unit need to be housed appropriately after they have been designed, manufactured, and tested.
+I repurposed a box from a discarded blood glucose meter for this purpose.
+The entire process was similar to solving a puzzle.
+The final outcome may appear somewhat confusing, and I believe there is room for improvement.
+Labeling the wires was particularly helpful!